 It was established in 1840 as a dry goods store that imported products from England and Scotland.
-Five generations later, it is still thriving and family owned and operated.
+It is still thriving and family owned and operated five generations later.
 What we loved about the store was the gorgeous mosaic inside.

 The Simons family does a lot for the city and is on the cutting edge of environmental design and sensitivity.
 We loved learning there are solar panels and beehives on the roof of the building, both to benefit the environment.

 They have also built the first net-zero emissions retail building in Quebec.
 (It’s not in the Old City but it’s worth noting such a progressive accomplishment!
 The building uses solar energy and a geothermal heating and cooling system.)